thyrlian/TechNewsletter/README.md

 ## Philosophy

+**Q**: Why not to use any email marketing automation platform?

+**A**: Drag and click?
+Come on, we're engineers, there is a better way.
+Limited features for editing?
+They are, but we don't.
+We offer free, open source software, with maximum flexibility for customization.

 **Q**: Why do I name my custom markup language as `.slm`?

 **A**: SLM (aka the English word ***slim***) = **S**uper **L**ightweight **M**arkup.
 Isn't it sexy?  🤓  And for the tag delimiter, I've chosen `⇥⇤`, which is rarely used in text content, it means slim as well, just imagine: `⇥)(⇤` it's so vivid!